3 Things You Need to Know About Receiving Money from Overseas

 Banks have a variety of ways for you to receive money.
 Including a mixture of payment systems and payment types and receiving fees.
 That's why we've put together these detailed step-by-step guides on how to receive money in Australia for the 'Big 4' banks:

-This is often the cheapest and fastest way to receive money, so we applaud you if this is how you're getting your money.
-Most of the time it's free to receive money with an online company.
+This is often the cheapest and fastest way to receive money; most of the time it's free to receive money with an online company.

 Just like banks, every money transfer provider is different.
 There are a variety of ways to receive money internationally and money transfer companies have a mixture of payment systems and payment types.
 Check out the following popular companies for detailed step-by-step guides on how to receive money in Australia from overseas: